harleenkhanuja/harleenkhanuja/README.md

 ## 💬 My Philosophy

 > *"I don't just write code — I build solutions.
-Every project in this profile started with a real problem and ended with something that works."*
+Every project in this profile started with a real problem and ended with something that works.
+WELL , Thanks for stopping by!
+If you got this far, you probably have something in mind.
+Send it over -- i don't GHOST! "*

 ---